NilavathaniAP/MyProjects/README.md

 ### Projects 🚀

 One of the projects in this repository involves operational techniques for **supply chain management**.
-It is an extract from my research and showcases my work in optimizing and analyzing supply chain processes.
-It's still under process but currently completed 1/3rd of it.
+It is an extract from my [research](https://drive.google.com/file/d/1o-VWM3CXqsH7KAjNRYN_PLMT2Md5Pbpi/view?usp=sharing) I did some years ago (do vist the page) and showcases my work in optimizing and analyzing supply chain processes.
+Through the project is done, I wanted to recreate it using SQL code, for which it's still under process but currently completed 1/3rd of it.
 Do check it out!

 ### Contact 📫